svin24/svin24.github.io/content/blog/The-forbidden-topics.md

 sexual harassment, sexual assault, and, yes, rape.

 Most hackers live under the comfortable belief that it "can't happen here", but it can and it does.
-I attended a hacker event this year -- GPN -- where I discovered that some of the organizers had cooperated to make it possible for multiple known rapists to participate, working together to find a way to circumvent the event's code of conduct -- a document that they were tasked with
+I attended a hacker event this year -- HiP Berlin -- where I discovered that some of the organizers had cooperated to make it possible for multiple known rapists to participate, working together to find a way to circumvent the event's code of conduct -- a document that they were tasked with